reveal-technologies/sitewhere-connector/README.md

 ![SiteWhere] (http://documentation.sitewhere.org/images/integration/mule/log-context.png)

-For a complete tutorial on using the SiteWhere AnyPoint Studio connector, check out the complete [tutorial](http://documentation.sitewhere.org/integration/mule.html) in the SiteWhere [documentation](http://documentation.sitewhere.org).
+For a documentation on using the SiteWhere AnyPoint Studio connector, check out the complete [tutorial](http://documentation.sitewhere.org/integration/mule.html) in the SiteWhere [documentation](http://documentation.sitewhere.org).